thequeenofclubs/MinecraftServer/README.md

 ###### The server has reached milestone <span style="color:green"> 36,400,000 blocks</span> of land explored!

+#### <span style="color:purple">Technical Changes</span>
+The server resource pack is now hosted on GitHub instead of my personal network to increase security.
+Network bandwitdth has been increased to 50 megabits per second for increased smoothness and less lag.
+Minimum theoretical ping has been decreased to 2ms.

 #### Removals
 There were no removals in this update.